mythology-and-legends-in-warfare

 Conclusion: The Enduring Legacy of Bjorn Ironside

 For further reading, explore resources from the British Museum's Viking collection or scholarly articles on the Vikings in the Mediterranean.
-Also consider visiting our sister site Hall of Ancient Warriors for more Viking content.
+Also consider visiting the National Museum of Denmark's Viking Age exhibits and the academic resource Viking Age Project for more in-depth analysis.